dennisalp/astro-utils/README.md

 A minimalistic pipeline for visualizing data from the Fermi/LAT gamma-ray space telescope.

 ### timing
-High-performance parallelized C code for searching for pulsed emission from fast radio bursts.
+General Python scripts for searching for pulsed emission.
+Includes the `tdrpcas.py` module.

 ### timing-frb
 High-performance parallelized C code for searching for pulsed emission from fast radio bursts.

 ### ns-utils
 Quick search for pulsed emission from neutron stars using data from the XMM and Chandra space telescopes.